stephane71183101/Stephane-Personal-Health-Survey/obstacles.md

 For more information about the project, please check the readme.md file.

-Prôject delivery date: 03.03.2022, 15:30
+Project delivery date: 22.03.2022, 12:30

 ## Starting point of the problem

-Validation was first created for text fields using functions, with arrays among others.
+Setting of the data session and data evaluation with PHP and JavaScript.

-## Difficulties with validation of non-text fields
+## Difficulties with the setting of the data session and data evaluation

-The later incorporation of validation of other fields (select, radio) became difficult.
+The folow-up of the construction (to collect and evaluate date) became difficult.

 ## Solution approach

-The order in the process remains unresolved until now (03.03.2022, 15:30).
-The form is still being developed after the project delivery until a solution is found.
+The problem remains unresolved until the delivery (22.03.2022, 12:30).
+I need apparently to improve my ability with PHP and JavaScript so that I can resolve this problem.

 Solution approach as follows:
-> Go back to a simple validation process
-> Include validation steps for other fields (select, radio)
-> Possibly consider again a similar solution approach as at the beginning

-## Continue...

-The unresolved parts remain in the code as comments.
-And as described above the project will be developed further after delivery.
+> Resume the theory
+> Try to resolve an easier problem without by myself

 ## Contact